funcwj/voice-filter/README.md

 ### Note

-1. I used Si-SNR loss instead of MSE of spectrogram, which could archive better results.
+1. I used Si-SNR loss instead of MSE of spectrogram, which could achieve better perfermance.
-2. The training progress is slow, even I used 8xP40 GPUs.
-3. ...